aditya-jaishankar/aditya-jaishankar.github.io/about.md

 ---

 <p class="message">
-  Hey there Aditya $\alpha$!
+  Hey there Aditya Jaishankar $\alpha$!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p>